Kim Rosenthal, MD

 Author and psychiatrist

 Your vision is blocked, you can’t move, can’t breathe… but that isn’t life.
 That’s mental illness.
-That’s depression, bipolar, panic, trauma, and substance abuse.
+That’s bipolar, panic, trauma, and substance abuse.
 I know.
-That’s why I wrote this website… to bring hope and the occasional chuckle to your world.
+That’s why I wrote this website… to share hope and the occasional chuckle.
 There’s misery, yes, but there are a lot of people overcoming that misery.
 This is more than survival.
 This is about loving life.

 Thanks for visiting — and don’t move.
 Your lottery ticket and personal historian are on their way.